RFCPodcast/show-notes/episode-2.md

 What are you reading?

 * Chris - Still reading Share, Retweet, Repeat: Get Your Message Read and Spread by John Hlinko (http://amzn.to/1N7UbZk).
-* Learning Java by Building Android Games by John Horton (http://amzn.to/1OsoRHZ).
+* John - Web Scraping with Python - Ryan Mitchell (http://amzn.to/1LC23Qd).